 LB574 banned abortion after 12 weeks of gestational age in May 2023 in time to possibly have an effect on fertility in 2023.
-However, since we do not the extent of this effect, we consider it hostile during our study period.
+However, since we do not know the extent of this effect, we consider it hostile during our study period.

 Classification: Excluded.
-Would be GA change or late ban by end of 2023.
+It would be a GA change or late ban by the end of 2023.